 You would then need to accept that the other is untrue or explain how this could work.
-And there are many other similar cases.
-Are they blatant contradictions (that is how they read on the surface) or is there perhaps even a principle underlying the wording of scripture that we are not understanding?
+And there are many similar cases.
+Are they blatant contradictions (that is how they read on the surface) or is there perhaps a principle underlying the wording of scripture that we are not understanding?
 If there is something like a principle (such as God assumes responsibility for events He did not prevent) then it should appear often in scripture.
 You can see from many examples that, indeed, it does.

 The Bible also uses this way of assigning responsibility for an action on someone who was not directly responsible for other individuals than just God.
 For example, the prophet Nathan held David responsible for the death of Uriah when David never even touched the sword that killed Uriah:

 “Wherefore hast thou despised the commandment of the LORD, to do evil in his sight? thou hast killed Uriah the Hittite with the sword, and hast taken his wife to be thy wife, and hast slain him with the sword of the children of Ammon.”
 (2 Sam 12:9)